 I don’t think that anyone can argue that testing software is a waste of time.
 The biggest challenge is knowing what to test and how to test it in a way that gives true confidence rather than the false confidence of testing implementation details.

-Whenever possible, I try to write more E2E test 101 and view unit tests as complimentary to E2E tests.
+Whenever possible, I try to write more E2E tests and view unit tests as complimentary to E2E tests.
 As you move up the pyramid, the confidence quotient of each form of testing increases.
 So while E2E tests may be slower and more expensive than unit tests, they bring you much more confidence that your application is working as intended.

 Overall, it ultimately comes down to whether its purpose/common use cases suit you, and whether their properties (i.e. execution time, required technical infrastructure, etc) are viable for your system.